EsotericEnderman/microbit-name-tag/README.md

-# Name Tag
+# Microbit Name Tag

 > A microbit project that displays text on the screen.

-> Open this page at [https://EsotericEnderman.github.io/name-tag/](https://EsotericEnderman.github.io/name-tag/)
+> Open this page at [https://EsotericEnderman.github.io/name-tag/](https://EsotericEnderman.github.io/microbit-name-tag/)

 ## Use as Extension